rust-lang/book/second-edition/src/ch10-02-traits.md

-Once we define `author_summary`, we can call `summary` on instances of the `Tweet` struct, and the default implementation of `summary` will call the definition of `author_summary` that we've provided.
+Once we define `author_summary`, we can call `summary` on instances of the `Tweet` struct, and the default implementation of `summary` will call the definition of `author_summary` that we’ve provided.

 ```rust,ignore
 let tweet = Tweet {